Purushothaman-natarajan/Under-water-sonar-image-classification/README.md

 #### 3. `test.py`

-This script is used for testing and storing the test logs of the trained models.
+This script is used for testing and storing the test logs of the above trained models.

 **Command Line Usage:**